fengxia41103/myblog/content/workspace/openstack/ironic.md

                   image_info=None,
                   configdrive=None):
     """Asynchronously prepares specified image on local OS install device.
-    In this case, 'prepare' means make local machine completely ready to reboot to the image specified by image_info.
+    In this case, 'prepare' means make local machine completly ready to reboot to the image specified by image_info.
     Downloads and writes an image to disk if necessary.
 Also writes a configdrive to disk if the configdrive parameter is specified.